Azure/az-hop/README.md

 # Login to Azure
 az login

-# Copy the terraforms.tfvars file to <myvariables.tfvars> and update it with your own values
+# Use the deployhpc.tpl.yml as a template to create the deployhpc.yml file.

 # Build the whole infrastructure
-./build.sh -v $(pwd)/<myvariables.tfvars> -f ./tf -a apply
+./build.sh -f ./tf -a apply

 # install
 ./install.sh